apexcharts/tree/README.md

 Options | Default                      | Description
 --- |------------------------------| ---
-width | None                         | The width of graph container height | None                         | The height of graph container direction | top                          | The direction of the tree to start rendering.
+width | 400                         | The width of graph container
+height | 400                         | The height of graph container
+direction | top                          | The direction of the tree to start rendering.
 Possible values: `top`, `bottom`, `left` and `right` contentKey | name                         | The key of content in passed data object siblingSpacing | 50                           | The spacing between sibling nodes